wn-doolittle/caliper-spec/caliper.md

 <a name="assessment" />
 ### Assessment
-A Caliper Assessment models TODO . . . .
+A Caliper Assessment represents TODO . . . .
 Assessment inherits all the properties and requirements defined for both [AssignableDigitalResource](#assignableDigitalResource) and [Collection](#collection), its two superclasses.

 #### subClassOf
 [AssignableDigitalResource](#assignableDigitalResource), [Collection](#collection)